Ochieng-Tony/complex-visualizations/README.md

-"# Complex Python Visualizations in Jupyter Notebook"
+"# Python Visualizations in Jupyter Notebook"